-Roads and Maritime Services will soon begin work on the extension of the M1 Princes Motorway to bypass the suburb of Albion Park Rail.
+The former Roads and Maritime Services will soon begin work on the extension of the M1 Princes Motorway to bypass the suburb of Albion Park Rail.

 After consideration of all practical alternatives, the project will impact on a small portion (0.17 hectares) of land within Croom Reserve, owned by Shellharbour City Council and subject to the Croom Reserve Conservation Agreement.

-The in perpetuity conservation of Croom Reserve will continue with a formal Biodiversity Stewardship Agreement to be entered into between Council and the Roads and Maritime Services as per the project approval for the M1 Princes Motorway extension issued by the Department of Planning which can be found at Major Project Assessments.
+The in perpetuity conservation of Croom Reserve will continue with a formal Biodiversity Stewardship Agreement to be entered into between Council and the former Roads and Maritime Services as per the project approval for the M1 Princes Motorway extension issued by the Department of Planning which can be found at Major Project Assessments.

 The Biodiversity Stewardship Agreement is currently in preparation and will replace the Conservation Agreement.
 The new Agreement will cover a larger area than what is currently protected under the Conservation Agreement and will offset the impact of removing 0.17 hectares of bushland subject of this variation.
 The Biodiversity Stewardship Agreement, will ensure the management of the reserve is funded into the future.

 Section 69(2) of the National Parks and Wildlife Act 1974, allows a conservation agreement to be varied by a subsequent agreement between all parties to the agreement.
-A draft variation to the conservation agreement has been prepared by the NSW Biodiversity Conservation Trust, in consultation with the Office of Environment and Heritage, Shellharbour City Council and Roads and Maritime.
+A draft variation to the conservation agreement has been prepared by the NSW Biodiversity Conservation Trust, in consultation with the former Office of Environment and Heritage, Shellharbour City Council and former Roads and Maritime.

 When will the variation be finalised?

-At the end of the public exhibition period, the NSW Biodiversity Conservation Trust, in consultation with Shellharbour City Council and Roads and Maritime Services, will review all submissions and prepare a submissions report for the Minister of the Environment to consider.
+At the end of the public exhibition period, the NSW Biodiversity Conservation Trust, in consultation with Shellharbour City Council and former Roads and Maritime Services, will review all submissions and prepare a submissions report for the Minister of the Environment to consider.
 The variation is expected to be finalised in early 2019.